jmaksuta/CS250/Assignments/HW3/README.txt

     Parameters:
     value   - the int value used to converte to a byte array.

+    public static byte[] append(byte[] destination, byte source) returns a byte array consisting of the destination byte array concatenated with the source byte.
+    Parameters:
+    destination - The byte array to append to. source - The byte to append onto destination.

     public static byte[] append(byte[] destination, byte[] source) returns a byte array consisting of the destination byte array concatenated with the source byte array.
     Parameters:
     destination - The byte array to append to. source - The byte array to append onto destination.

+    public static byte[] subbyte(byte[] bytes, int startIndex, int length) This method is similar to the substring function for strings, but it works on a byte array instead.
+    It returns a byte array from the bytes byte array parameter from the startIndex for a specified length.
+    It will return an empty array if the source bytes has a length less than the length parameter.
+    Parameters:
+    bytes - The source byte array.
+    startIndex - the index to start from. length - the length of bytes to return.

+    public static int toInteger(byte[] bytes)
+    This method converts an array of big endian encoded bytes to an integer.
+    Parameters:
+    bytes - the byte array to convert to an integer.
 -------------------------------------------
 File Name:  Configuration.java
 Class Name: Configuration